book a free consulTATION today!

 Same colors and proportions

-Proper Use Helps You Enforce Your Rights
+Proper Use Makes It Easier to Enforce Your Rights

-Simple Tips for Proper Trademark Use
+Quick Tips for Trademark Use (That Make a Difference)

-Use the ® symbol once your mark is registered
+Use ® once your mark is registered

 Keep your logo and brand elements consistent